barneybro/Foreign-Aid-Data-Analysis/README.md

 ## Insights and Takeaways
 - Structure normalized data for real-world monitoring systems
 - Writing clean, optimized SQL for analysis and reporting
-- Creating views and multi-table joins for scalable insights
+- Creating views and multiple tables to join for scalable insights
 - Showing realistic use cases for government or intelligence systems